 We recognise that touch is appropriate in the context of working with children, and all staff have been given ‘Safe Practice’ guidance to ensure they are clear about professional boundaries and responsibilities.

-SCHOOL TO REVIEW, ADD AND AMEND TO REFLECT ITS SPECIFIC ARRANGEMENTS

 Confidentiality, sharing information and GDPR

 All staff will understand that child protection issues warrant a high level of confidentiality, not only out of respect for the pupil and staff involved but also to ensure that information being released into the public domain does not compromise evidence.